 Isabella: Dearest Paul —

 Word of caution (or the moral of the story): Beware of the ad hoc contradictory chaos of “anything but Christianity.”
 Specifically, the sort of frantic fulminating that necessarily implies that the blessed relationship between Jesus Christ and His blood-bought bride promotes or cultivates dysfunction, derangement, and abuse.
-A more forthrightly wicked fulmination would involve explicitly slandering the apostle Paul (and God the Holy Spirit by whom he wrote; cf. 2 Timothy 3:16) as a colossal misogynist.
+A more forthrightly wicked fulmination would involve explicitly slandering the apostle Paul (and God the Holy Spirit by whom he wrote) as a colossal misogynist (Ephesians 5:22-33; cf. 2 Timothy 3:16).